-This course builds on the introduction to structural components and materials provided in Structures, I. It is organized around an introduction to various structural systems, including: trusses, foundations, portal frames, diaphragms, bearing and shear walls, and platform frame construction.
-Systems discussed are compared in wood, steel, reinforced and precast concrete, as applicable.
-The course includes lab, demonstrations and field trips.
+This course builds on the introduction to structural components and materials provided in Structures, I. It is organized around an introduction to various structural systems, including: trusses, foundations, portal frames, diaphragms, bearing and shear walls, and platform, frame construction.
+Systems discussed are compared in wood, steel, or reinforced and pre-cast concrete, as applicable.
+The course includes lab, demonstrations, and field trips.
 Prerequisite: Structures, I.

-Architecture A4220 Enclosures and environments I. 3 pts.
+Architecture A4220 Enclosures and environments, I.

-Mr. Webster and Ms. Welsh.
+Mr. Webster and Ms. Pawlynsky.

 The evolution of the building envelope is outlined in terms of: the functions it performs; atmospheric conditions it mediates between; its relationship to other building-perimeter systems; and the principles of physics and properties of materials it employs.
 The environmental forces acting on envelopes are outlined.
-The performance criteria of contemporary enclosures is presented, including the creation of tectonically striking structures.
+The performance criteria of contemporary enclosures are presented, including the creation of tectonically striking structures.
 The course includes a field trip to a curtainwall manufacturer.
 Prerequisite: Structures I.

 Architecture A4221 Enclosures and environments, II.
-3 pts.